INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/04 - Pattern Matching/04 - Pattern Matching.md

 	// ...
 }
 ```
+> [!caution]
 > A guarded case must be placed before its non-guarded counterpart.
-If we placed `case Cookie cookie` before `case Cookie cookie && cookie.chunky`, our code would not compile...
+> If we placed `case Cookie cookie` before `case Cookie cookie && cookie.chunky`, our code would not compile...
 And it makes sense actually, just think about it for a second...

 ****